No need to separate recyclables anymore, but they do need to be clean (food free)

 Paint Cans/Paint Thinner

-Latex Paint can be placed out with trash if contents are dry.
+Latex Paint can be placed out with trash if contents are dry with lid removed.

 No. 1 through No. 7 plastic products including most beverage containers-the plastic number is usually found on the bottom of the product.
 Should be set out at the curbside with other recyclables or taken to the Recycling Drop-Off Center.
 For questions regarding the disposal of other plastics, contact out Public Works Department.